Circular Dependencies

 Function-Level

-Section titled “Function-Level”When call graph analysis is enabled, cycles are also detected at the function level:
+Section titled “Function-Level”When call-graph analysis is available, cycles are also detected at the function level:

 | Metric | What it tells you | Ideal |